 The violence in Boko Harama caused an humanitarian crisis in Niger and Nigeria.

-COOPI, in answer to the humanitarian crisis afflicting Nigeria’s north east, intervenes with a project for children protection in Yobe State, by the side of the zone that until 2015 was been occupied military by Boko Haram, and a project of humanitarian assistance and support to the IDPs in three districts of Yobe State – Potiskum, Damaturu and Fikain.
+COOPI, in response to the humanitarian crisis that troubles the north-eastern part of Nigeria, intervenes with a project for children protection in Yobe State, by the side of the zone that until 2015 was been occupied militarily by Boko Haram, and a project of humanitarian assistance and support to the IDPs in three districts of Yobe State – Potiskum, Damaturu and Fikain.

-The first intervention protects underage and it’s financed by UNICEF .
+The first intervention aims at protecting underage and it’s financed by UNICEF.
 A lots of children aren’t accompanied because they lost their family during conflicts or the escape, other are associated to groups or armed forces.
-According to the statistics the IDPs in the states of the North East of Nigeria are 2,2 millions , and 60% are underage.
-COOPI thanks to the help of the community committees of childhood protection , provided support to 1300 foster families , getting by its intervention more than 12500 people.
+According to the statistics the IDPs in the states of the north-eastern part of Nigeria are 2,2 millions, and 60% are underage.
+COOPI provided support to 1300 foster families thanks to the help of the community committees of childhood protection, getting by its intervention more than 12500 people.

 Moreover, Unicef’s dates based on The UNICEF National Nutrition and Health survey, reveal that only 22% of the children are correctly breastfeed within an hour from the birth, and 10% of the children between 6 and 23 months receive an equilibrated diet of liquids, semisolid and solid foods.

-COOPI’s humanitarian project , financed by the Commission’s Humanitarian aid and Civil Protection department (ECHO) , provides for the problem and operate against malnutrition: redistributes food and promotes raising awareness for good nutrition of the children under 5 years.
+COOPI’s humanitarian project, financed by the Commission’s Humanitarian aid and Civil Protection department (ECHO), provides for the problem and operates against malnutrition: redistributes food and promotes raising awareness for good nutrition of the children under 5 years.

 In a zone in which only 20% of IDPs can farm a plot of land, protection, alimentary security and nutrition become the key words for a concrete intervention which can answer to the needs of the population.